kes/blog/content/posts/setting-up-g++.md

 But what if you want the default to be C++11?
 Or, C++20?
 Is there nothing to be done?
 Do you just have to use the `-std` option?

 Well, there might be a few ways to overcome this, and depending on what you're trying to do, some will be better than others.
-(For example, in my use case at least, an alias is probably the best way of handling this.)
+(For example, in my use case at least, an alias is undoubtedly the best way of handling this.)
 But it turns our there's a way to control this using the GCC -`specs` option.
 Spec
 <https://gcc.gnu.org/onlinedocs/gcc-13.3.0/gcc/Spec-Files.html>